linode/docs/docs/guides/development/frameworks/laravel/how-to-build-website-laravel/index.md

 }
     {{< /file >}}

 1. Create a symbolic link of the configuration file in the NGINX `sites-enabled` directory.
-You can also remove the `default` site configuration from this directory:
+You can also remove the `default` site configuration from this directory.

         sudo ln -s /etc/nginx/sites-available/example-app /etc/nginx/sites-enabled/
         sudo rm /etc/nginx/sites-enabled/default

-1. Verify the NGINX configuration:
+1. Verify the NGINX configuration.

         sudo nginx -t

-1. Enable and start the NGINX service:
+1. Enable and start the NGINX service.

         sudo systemctl enable nginx
         sudo systemctl start nginx